BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: Introduction

-The key function of \pkg{BPEC} inputs non-recombinant DNA sequences and geographical locations, as well as any additional covariates available, such as temperature or phenotypic characteristics, in order to identify population clusters as a result of migration.
-The results of the analysis provide estimates on the number of migration events, geographical distribution of clusters, ancestral locations and clustered tree structure.
+The key function of \pkg{BPEC} inputs non-recombinant DNA sequences and geographical locations, as well as any additional covariates available, such as temperature or phenotypic characteristics, in order to identify clusters that are consistent with migration.
+The results of the analysis provide estimates on the number of migration events, the geographical distribution of the clusters, ancestral locations and clustered tree structure.
 Aside from providing estimates for the quantities of interest, \pkg{BPEC} also provides measures of uncertainty of the conclusions and functions for post-processing.
-Finally, \pkg{BPEC} is supplemented with various visualization tools interfacing with Google Earth to aid interpretation.
+Finally, \pkg{BPEC} is supplemented with various visualization tools interfacing with geographical mapping resources to aid interpretation.
 In Section~\ref{sec:model}, we present the \pkg{BPEC} model, followed by the corresponding Bayesian computation methods in Section~\ref{sec:bayes}.
-The \proglang{R} user interface is presented in Section~\ref{sec:interface}, together with examples from the application of \pkg{BPEC} on a dataset of the eastern lineages of polytypic Near Eastern brown frogs, \emph{Rana macrocnemis} (Boulenger, 1885), from the Caucasus region \citep{tarkhnishvili2001humid}.
-The output is analysed and interpreted in Section~\ref{sec:analysis} as an example of the type of conclusions that can be drawn using \pkg{BPEC}.
-The paper concludes with a short discussion in Section~\ref{sec:discussion}.
+Section~\ref{sec:brownfrog} describes an example dataset of the eastern lineages of polytypic Near Eastern brown frogs, \emph{Rana macrocnemis} (Boulenger, 1885), from the Caucasus region \citep{tarkhnishvili2001humid}, and the \proglang{R} user interface is presented in Section~\ref{sec:interface} through the analysis of the example dataset.
+The output is interpreted in Section~\ref{sec:analysis} and the paper concludes with a short discussion in Section~\ref{sec:discussion}.